Apply for BAföG to attend school

 -

-Proof of assets or debts on the date of application, for example bank statement.
+Proof of assets or debts as of the date of application, for example, a bank statement.

-- If the value of the apprentice's assets does not exceed EUR 10,000, the "Simplified Asset Assessment" form can be attached.
+- If the value of the trainee’s assets does not exceed EUR 10,000, the form “Simplified Asset Assessment” may be attached.

 -

-- Estimate of the value, for example, a printout from a website with a comparable offer, and
+- An estimate of the value, for example a printout from a website showing a comparable offer, and

 - vehicle registration certificate.

 - Depending on the case, additional documents may be required.
 Please follow the instructions in the application forms.
-The BAföG office responsible for you will request any missing documents.
+The BAföG office responsible for your case will request any missing documents.